-Trump dials back rhetoric on Iran, says he wants to make a deal
+Trump says new sanctions on Iran to start on Monday, dials back rhetoric

 DUBAI/WASHINGTON (Reuters) - U.S. President Donald Trump said on Saturday he would impose fresh sanctions on Iran but that he wanted to make a deal to bolster its flagging economy, an apparent move to defuse tensions following the shooting down of an unmanned U.S. drone this week by the Islamic Republic.

 On Thursday, an Iranian missile destroyed a U.S. Global Hawk surveillance drone, an incident that Washington said happened in international airspace.
+Trump later said he had called off a military strike to retaliate because it could have killed 150 people.

 Tehran repeated on Saturday that the drone was shot down over its territory and said it would respond firmly to any U.S. threat.

-Trump said on Friday he had called off a military strike to retaliate over the downing of the drone because it could have killed 150 people.

-Speaking in Washington on Saturday before heading to the U.S. presidential retreat at Camp David, where he said he would deliberate on Iran, Trump indicated the U.S. government was taking a diplomatic path to put pressure on Tehran.
+Speaking in Washington on Saturday before heading to the U.S. presidential retreat at Camp David, Trump indicated the government was taking a diplomatic path to put pressure on Tehran by moving to impose new sanctions.

-“We are putting additional sanctions on Iran,” Trump told reporters.
-“In some cases we are going slowly, but in other cases we are moving rapidly.”

 Military action was “always on the table,” the president said, but he added that he was open to quickly reaching a deal with Iran that he said would bolster the country’s flagging economy.